fardatalab/Blog/BlueField2-Setup-on-CloudLab.md

 ## OVS Bridges
 We can use Open vSwitch (OVS) bridges to configure the connectivity between different interfaces (physical ports, physical functions, virtual functions, etc.)

+Note: the goal is to have the physical port (`p0`), the port representor (`pf0hpf`) and the SF's representor (`en3f0pf0sf<SF_id>`) under the same bridge

+Connect the new SF to the bridge: `ovs-vsctl add-port ovsbr1 en3f0pf0sf9`

+And it should be good to go - there should be a default SF, a p0 and pf0hpf under `ovsvr1` already.

+**You don't/shouldn't have to perform the following exactly like this, but you should understand why and what it is doing**

 - Delete the old bridge: `ovs-vsctl del-br ovsbr1`
 - Add a new bridge: `ovs-vsctl add-br sf_bridge1`
 - Connect a physical port to the bridge: `ovs-vsctl add-port sf_bridge1 p0`
 - ~~Connect an SF to the bridge: `ovs-vsctl add-port sf_bridge1 en3f0pf0sf1`~~
-- Connect the new SF to the bridge: `ovs-vsctl add-port sf_bridge1 en3f0pf0sf4 `
+- Connect the new SF to the bridge: `ovs-vsctl add-port sf_bridge1 en3f0pf0sf<SF_id> `
 - Add the second bridge: `ovs-vsctl add-br sf_bridge2`
 - Connect the host-facing port (representor) to the bridge: `ovs-vsctl add-port sf_bridge2 pf0hpf`
 - [Optionally?]Connect another SF to the bridge: `ovs-vsctl add-port sf_bridge2 en3f0pf0sf2`